-I love this piece so much that I need to re-blog it!
+I love this piece by Jane Boch so much that I need to re-blog it right now!
 This is a fantastic piece of flash fiction!
-Thanks for sharing, Jane Boch, and Silver Birch Press. 🙂
+Thanks for sharing it, Silver Birch Press. 🙂

 by Jane Boch

 Carla no longer trusted chocolate.
 Her bite into the filled pastry contorted her face with sourness and disappointment.